How to Create A Social Media Marketing Plan

 Managing social media communities

 A social media community consists of all the people who came in contact with your brand be it directly, or indirectly.
-The bigger your social media communities are, the more important it is to optimize community management.
+The bigger your social media communities are, the more important it is to optimise community management.
 Community management is the process of building and enhancing relationships with the audience through online interaction.

 With a proper community management plan, you can grasp onto opportunities such as: